Wednesday, November 11, 2009

 Directions:

-In large bowl, mix flours, corn meal, oats, rice, salt, and yeast.
+First rise: In large bowl, mix flours, corn meal, oats, rice, salt, and yeast.
 In measuring cup, mix very cold water with honey/syrup.
 Stir the water into the flours - it will be very thick, but you won't need to use your hands.
 Mix well and thoroughly blend.
 Add water or white flour if needed to get a thick dough.
 Spray or brush top of dough with oil.
 Cover with plastic wrap.
 If desired, chill in fridge 3-10 hours, then let rise at cool room temperature for 12-18 hours.
 It works best to mix this up, set in the fridge until bed, and leave on the counter overnight.

 Second rise: Stir the dough.
 Fold the dough using a spoon or spatula toward the middle of the bowl.
 Oil a 9 x 5 loaf pan, then sprinkle with a little cornmeal and oats.
 Turn the dough into the pan and spray/brush with oil again.
 Sprinkle a little cornmeal and oats on the top and press into the dough.
 Slice 4 or 5 diagonal lines into the loaf with a sharp knife.
 Cover with plastic wrap and allow to rise: 2-4 hours at room temperature, 1.5-2.5 hours in the microwave with a warm cup of water, or 4-24 hours in the fridge.
 Rise until the dough is 1/2" above the edge of the pan.